AgRoboticsResearch/StrawberryPose_yolov8/README.md

 # Strawberry_yolov8
 This project uses the YOLOv8 model to complete various recognization tasks for strawberries, including instance segmentation, key points recognition, etc.
-The training dataset used in this project is kindly provided by the StrawDI Team (see https://strawdi.github.io/).
+The training dataset used in this project is kindly provided by the StrawDI Team (see https://strawdi.github.io/). you need to install ultralytics:
+`pip install ultralytics`

 ## sb_data_preparation
 The main function of this folder is to convert various types of data into .txt format that YOLO can directly use.